 A festive invitation sets the tone for a fun event.
+FamilyLife has made this simple by providing a template for you to customize.

 - 1. Print both pages of the invitation template on pages 11-12 of this document. - 2.
 Fill in the appropriate information. - 3.
 Make enough for those on your Guest List and copy a few extra just in case you've forgotten someone. - 4.
 Deilver your invitations.